donkirkby/live-py-plugin/README.md

 [codecov]: https://codecov.io/github/donkirkby/live-py-plugin?branch=master

 To see how to use it, watch the [demo video][video] or read the [getting started page][starting].
+Want to try it without installing anything?
+Try the [browser version].
 You might also find some useful examples in the [tools folder][tools].
 To learn more, read about [how it works][how].

 ![Screenshot of a star diagram][screenshot]